-The 1830 census was taken over a period of one year, beginning on June 1, 1830.
+The 1830 Census was taken over a period of one year, beginning on June 1, 1830.
 It collected similar information to past census periods, along with some new questions introduced for the first time.

 This was the first census to list categories for persons who were “aliens.”
 This information can be useful to point you in the direction of court records pertaining to naturalization.

 Historical Considerations of the 1830 Census

-Family Names – When you are searching for an individual in the 1830 census, you should be aware that it was possible for several families to have the same name at the time.
+When you are searching for an individual in the 1830 census, you should be aware that it was possible for several families to have the same name at the time.
 Also, names were not always spelled correctly.

 “Free men of color” were listed as heads of households, and their other family members may be traceable using tax records and other records from the time.

-Resources for the 1830 Census
+Historical events surrounding the 1830 US Census